Andrew Stevenson Preview, Player Props: Twins vs. Rays

 Andrew Stevenson At The Plate

-- In four of eight games this year, Stevenson got a hit, but only one each time.
+- In four of nine games this season, Stevenson got a hit, but only one each time.

-- In eight games played this season, he has not gone deep.
+- In nine games played this year, he has not hit a long ball.

 - Stevenson has an RBI in one game this year.